rahulreghunath/Zoho/README.md

 ## Zoho
-A simple PHP API extension for Zoho CRM php integration for PHP - Laravel
+A simple PHP API extension for Zoho CRM for Laravel

 Require this package in your composer.json and update composer.
 This will download the package.